 Shopping for a home brings many surprises.
-One is that buying a home is really two very different jobs: There’s finding the mortgage, and there’s shopping for the house or condo.
+One of those is that buying a home is really two very different jobs: There’s finding the mortgage, and there’s shopping for the house or condo.

 Finding the home is the fun part.
 Mortgage shopping’s more of a slog.
 You’ll probably want to eat dessert first, but don’t do it.
 Financially grounded buyers focus first on doing all they can to line up a mortgage, especially finding out how much money they can borrow.
 Only then do they start shopping for homes.
 Here’s the right approach: